doda2025-team8/operation/README.md

    * `model-service`
    * `app-frontend`
    * `app-service`
-* `kubectl get ingrses` should show an `app-ingress` is running.
+* `kubectl get ingress` should show an `app-ingress` is running.
 By navigating to its IP address in your browser, you should see the running app and use it.

 ## Configuring the hostname